AlessandroMinoccheri/trello-cycle-time/README.md

 ### Filters

+You can filter column cards with some parameters.
+ Here are some possible filters

+#### From column to column
-You can filter column cards if you want to know only how much time alla cards or a single card passed from a column to column, To do this you can use this code:
+if you want to know only how much time alla cards or a single card passed from a column to column,

+To do this you can use this code:

 ```